AndrewShmorhunGit/natalie-cakes/README.md

 ### Modals

-- [ ] useModals hook
+- [ ] useModals hook or string modal state for all the modals
-- [ ] Dinamicaly create a modals state based on modals data
+- [ ] Styled modal
 - [ ] Reusable Modal component
 - [ ] Click outside